 It seems like everything in Japan is small: tiny cars, tiny hotel rooms, and tiny portions of food.
 However, there is one exception.
+The "large" thing that the Japanese do have is big eyes and big ears.
+In Japanese, it is called, okii me (big eyes) and okii mimi (big ears).

-The "large" thing that was doing a pre-tour visit to one factory, I had taken off my shoes and put on the slippers so I could walk into the office.
+I have been told the average Japanese person can see in super high detail.
+One day when I was doing a pre-tour visit to one factory, I had taken off my shoes and put on the slippers so I could walk into the office.
 As we transitioned from the office back into the elevator to go down to the lobby, the girl who was leading the tour looked at my feet and said, "Paul san, why are you wearing two different color socks?"
 I looked down, and to my surprise under close examination, one of my socks was a very dark blue and the other was black.
 Obviously, I had mispaired my socks after I washed them and put them on incorrectly that morning.
 The important thing here is that when I put them on, I didn't notice.
 But when she looked at them in an elevator, she could see the difference.
 I assure you, most people would not have noticed the difference between the two colors because it was so slight, but for most Japanese people they can see in super high detail.
 It is not because they have special eyes.
 It is because their culture has trained them to see at an entirely different level of detail.